IGDRion/ANNEXA/README.md

 --fa              : Path to reference genome
 --gtf             : Path to reference annotation
 --withGeneCoverage: Run RSeQC (can be long depending on annotation and bam sizes).
-False by default
+False by default --maxCpu          : max cpu threads used by ANNEXA.
+8 by default
 ```

 ## Pipeline summary